andrejbauer/spartan-type-theory/README.md

 This repository shows how to implement a minimalist type theory of the kind that is called "spartan" by some people.
 The implementation was presented at the [School and Workshop on Univalent Mathematics](https://unimath.github.io/bham2017/) which took place at the University of Birmingham in December 2017.
-The video recording of the lecture [How to implement type theory in an hour](https://vimeo.com/286652934) is now available.

 ## The type theory